tidalmigrations/tidalmigrations.github.io/pages/user guides/integrating_with_azure_migrate.md

 ### Review

 Once the command succeeds you can navigate to your Tidal Migrations Workspace URL to see the results.
 Use the left menu bar to navigate to `Discover > Overview` where the “Most recently run job” card should say `Sync Servers` and have the same timestamp as when the sync servers command suceeded.
-This means that `tidal sync servers` successfully updated your server inventory, ass seen in the image below.
+This means that `tidal sync servers` successfully updated your server inventory, as seen in the image below.
 ![Server Sync success](../../images/azure-migrate-review.png)

 View the imported servers that have been from Azure Migrate to this Tidal workspace in the left menu under `Assess > Servers`.
 Select an imported server and some compute, virtualization and networking parameters have be pre-populated based on the data in Azure Migrate that was imported into this Tidal workspace.